uilab-kaist/cs475-mlnlp-fall-2023/project.md

 ## Goal
-This project aims to replicate an existing paper on NLP fields in machine learning, and then make meaningful improvements/extensions in terms of research questions, machine learning models, features, datasets, or evaluation metrics.
+This project aims to replicate an existing paper on NLP fields in machine learning and then make meaningful improvements/extensions in terms of research questions, machine learning models, features, datasets, or evaluation metrics.

 ## Teams